 What results can I expect from liposuction?

-Liposuction is ideal for patients who have bulges that persist after diet and exercise.
+Liposuction is suited for patients who have stubborn fat deposits that persist after diet and exercise.
 It is not a substitute for weight loss.
 Usually the overlying skin will contract following liposuction however, in some circumstances a procedure designed to remove excess skin may also be required.

-When can I resume normal activities following the liposuction?
+When can I resume normal activities following liposuction?

 Returning to your normal activities is an individual matter.
 Your surgeon will advise you on your schedule, but most activities may be resumed within a few weeks.
 Many return to work after one week, and some even sooner.
 You may have to wear post-surgical compression garments for up to six weeks to reduce swelling and assist with the healing process.